09 Jan What are Some of the Major Causes of Drug Addiction?

 Millions of people around the globe abuse drugs on a daily basis.
 However, only a small percentage become addicted to their use.
 Unfortunately, you cannot tell whether you are going to become an addict in the long run or not.
 However, whether a person becomes addicted to drugs or not depends on the following factors;

-- check this An underlying mental disorder– if someone starts using drugs as a way to cope with a psychiatric disorder such depression, anxiety, stress or mood swings, there are high chances the person is going to become addicted.
+- An underlying mental disorder– if someone starts using drugs as a way to cope with a psychiatric disorder such depression, anxiety, stress or mood swings, there are high chances the person is going to become addicted.
 This is because the condition is already making the person have overwhelming feelings which drive him to rely on drugs to calm himself down.
 In the process, the person ends up becoming a daily user.

 - Social environment– the kind of environment a person grows up in or the type of people he associates with can greatly influence his behavior.
 This happens due to peer pressure, social norms, and ease to access drugs and alcohol.